LvChengbin/jaunty/README.md

 Every package has to be mounted by another package, expect the first one which is an instance of `J`, and all of these packages would constitute a tree, every package would be a `NODE` of the tree.
 We defined some different relations between different packages in the tree, and there is one of them, we called `Visible Packages`, need some explanations.

-Using `Jolin`, we can develope independent package without considering other package, you only need to manage resources and features of the package you are developing, to listen to messages from other packages, and also to manage its child packages.
+Using `Jaunty`, we can develope independent package without considering other package, you only need to manage resources and features of the package you are developing, to listen to messages from other packages, and also to manage its child packages.
 So, for this package, it cannot know what package are existing in the package tree except some packages we call it `Visible Packages` of this package.

 `Visible Packages` of a package including `Root Package`, `Parent Package`, and all of its `Child Packages`, so even though you actually know some information of other packages, in order to make your package can be reused in different package tree, you should not do communication with other packages except `Visible Package`.